 Download and run the installer from launchpad.net/gcc-arm-embedded.
-This is the actual toolset (in other words, compiler, linker, etc.).
+This is the actual toolset (in other words, compiler, linker, and so on).
 The GCC toolchain should correspond to the latest supported version, as described in the MCUXpresso SDK Release Notes. (document MCUXSDKRN).